 The previous regime did not allow the calculation of the stabilisation reserve as eligible own funds for the solvency capital requirement.
-At 31 December 2020 and 2019, this amounted to 107.582 million euros and 100.619 million euros, respectively, net of taxes.
+At 31 December 2021 and 2020, this amounted to 107.582 million euros, net of taxes.

-This Solvency and Financial Condition Report was reviewed and approved by the board of directors at its meeting on 23 March 2021.
+This Solvency and Financial Condition Report was reviewed and approved by the Board of Directors at its meeting on 24 March 2022.